Last updated March 2026

 Frequently Asked Questions About Solar Panels in Ireland

 Solar power is electricity generated from sunlight using photovoltaic (PV) panels.
-Solar energy — the radiant light and heat from the sun — is converted into usable electricity for your home.
-In Ireland, solar PV systems can generate 80–100% of a typical household's electricity needs, even with our climate.
+Solar energy, the radiant light and heat from the sun, is converted into usable solar electricity for your home.
+In Ireland, home solar panels can generate 80–100% of a typical household's electricity needs, even with our climate.

-Solar panels contain silicon cells that convert sunlight into direct current (DC) electricity.
-An inverter converts this to alternating current (AC) at 230V for your home.
-Any surplus is exported to the grid for a feed-in payment of 15–32c/kWh, or stored in a battery.
+Solar PV panels contain silicon cells that convert sunlight into direct current (DC) solar electricity.
+An inverter converts this to alternating current (AC) at 230V, providing solar power for your home.
+Any surplus solar energy is exported to the grid for a feed-in payment of 15–32c/kWh, or stored in a battery.

 Are solar panels worth it in Ireland?